designstem/fachwerk/README.md

 ## Customizing the framework

 In many cases the framework needs additional customization.
-You can start with small tweaks, add custom components or use set up your project in whole custom way
+You can start with small tweaks, add custom components or use set up your project in whole custom way.

 ### Custom configuration

-Fachwerk has several options for initialization:
+Fachwerk has several setup options:

     fachwerk({
-      el: "#fachwerk",      // Name of the html id the content goees
+      el: "#fachwerk",      // HTML id the content goes
       url: "./index.md",    // Name and path of the main Markdown file
       editor: "show",       // Options for live editor, "none", "hide", "show"
       components: {},       // See below